-In order to test DKIM records there are several validation tools available online, but please keep in mind these tools are often incorrect.
-One tool seems to be better at testing both in terms of the validity of the test results and the additional information associated with it for troubleshooting.
+To test DKIM records, there are several validation tools available online, but keep in mind these tools are often incorrect.
+One tool seems to be better at testing both in terms of the validity of the test results and the additional information associated with it for troubleshooting (http://dkimcore.org/tools/).

 However, the recommended way to test is to look up the records using a dig command: https://scottlinux.com/2012/10/27/how-to-fetch-dkim-records-from-dns/.